 - The novel On Borrowed Time, which was also made into a play and film, is about how some people are sure that things would be just fine if Death quit his job.
 It doesn't work out too well.

 - In Incarnations of Immortality, the Incarnation of Evil, Satan, is a good man (for certain values of "good") just doing his job because... y'know.
-When he temporarily abdicates the Office, it defaults to the most evil man in the world who proves not only much less pleasant, but far less competent, so the other Incarnations, who have just spent the entire series opposing Satan at every turn, have to figure out a way to get him back in charge.
+When he abdicates the Office at the end of Being a Green Mother, it defaults to the most evil man in the world, who proves not only much less pleasant, but far less competent, so in For Love of Evil the other Incarnations, who have just spent the entire series opposing Satan at every turn, have to figure out a way to get him back in charge.

 - In The Belgariad, Drasnian merchant Silk is massively involved in trading goods and services pretty much everywhere in the world, even in the Angarak nations who are supposed to be opposed to Drasnia and the other western countries.
 At one point the emperor of the Mallorean empire has it pointed out to him that, were Silk and all his business enterprises to be removed, the Mallorean economy would probably collapse.

 - In the same series, Sadi, Chief Eunuch of Salmissra's court.
 Towards the end of the first book of the second series, he gets banished from the court for violating most of the rules she had laid down to keep corruption in her Deadly Decadent Court to within reasonable limits, and he would later admit that he was guilty as charged.
 Two years later he got reinstated because Salmissra ended up realizing that none of the other eunuchs in her court were capable of doing his job.